jonhare/COMP3204/cw/coursework2.md

 High pass filtering (removing all the low frequencies) can be most easily achieved by subtracting a low-pass version of an image from itself.

+You should implement your hybrid images functionality by completing the following code skeleton:

+	package uk.ac.soton.ecs.comp3204.hybridimages.skeleton;

+	import org.openimaj.image.MBFImage;

+	public class MyHybridImages {
+		public static MBFImage makeHybrid(MBFImage image1, float sigma1, MBFImage image2, float sigma2) {
+			//implement your hybrid images functionality here.
+			//Your submitted code must contain this method, but you can add
+			//additional static methods or implement the functionality through
+			//instance methods on the `MyHybridImages` class of which you'll create
+			//an instance of here if you so wish.
+		}
+	}

 We have provided you with 5 pairs of aligned images (in the [hybrid-images.zip](./hybrid-images.zip) file) which can be merged reasonably well into hybrid images.
 The alignment is important because it affects the perceptual grouping (read the paper for details).
-We encourage you to create additional examples (e.g. change of expression, morph between different objects, change over time, etc.).
+We encourage you to create an additional example (e.g. change of expression, morph between different objects, change over time, etc.) for full marks (see below).
 See the [hybrid images project page](http://web.archive.org/web/20150321184824/http://cvcl.mit.edu/hybridimage.htm) for some inspiration.

 For the example shown at the top of the page, the two original images look like this: